BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
-I got my undergraduate degree in astronomy.
+I got my bachelor's degree in astronomy.
-One time in college, I went to a panel in which graduates from my college talked about their experiences.
+One time in college, I went to a panel at which alums from my college talked about their experiences.
-One of the graduates was (or had recently been, I can't remember) a fellow at the IAS, doing theoretical physics research.
+One of the alums was (or had recently been, I can't remember) a fellow at the IAS, doing theoretical physics research.
 </p>

 <p>
-IAS fellows don't have teaching responsibilities, or any specific professional duties at all actually.
+IAS fellows don't have teaching responsibilities, or any specific professional duties at all.
-The alum said something like that while you could technically do nothing all day, the <i>environment</i> of the IAS makes you want to strive and achieve.
+That alum said something like that although you could technically do nothing all day, the <i>environment</i> of the IAS makes you want to learn and strive and discover.
 I still think about that sometimes.
 It sounds awesome.
 </p>